solarkraft/charge-notifier/README.md

 # charge-notifier

 Helps you keep all your integrated batteries healthy by keeping them between set charge thresholds (Default: 0.2 & 0.8) by giving you a notification when they're not every time it's run.

-Made with Linux in mind, but theoretically cross-platform compatible.

-Because it doesn't run as a daemon, *external scheduling is needed. *

-I personally use it together with [Jobber](https://dshearer.github.io/jobber/) to run once a minute.
+Auto-suspends (default: at 0.05) using `systemctl suspend`.

 ## Installation
 (The way I use it)